 Other Things to Know About LA

 The city’s popular and not-so-popular attractions are only some of the things there are to know.
 In fact, you can easily discover all these gems and locations on your own.
-But what else is there that you should be aware of before you begin packing up your bags?
+But what else is there that you should be aware of before you start preparing packing materials for moving?

 Driving in the City of Angels